tauqir295/CustomisedButtonSampleApp/mobile-design-library/Readme.md

 ```
 ### Theme
 This component responds to theme change.
 Change the attributes as coded in `Theme.MDL` and `Theme.Flavored`.
-Create own theme with similar attributes and see the effect.
+Create own theme with similar attributes and add it in [manifest](../app/src/main/AndroidManifest.xml) `android:theme="@style/ThemeName"` to see the effect.

 ### Colors and dimensions
 It is generally recommended to use the colors and dimensions from design library